fgsreally/vite-federation/README.md

 - ✨ has no impact on the original project converted to remote modules (either development or production environment)
 - ⚡️ Fewer requests than Webpack module federation (for both development and production environments)
 - 🏝 free call remote module (even if they don't transform base module, can without intrusion used in tools such as low code)
-- 🪐 can handle split CSS correctly
+- 🪐 can handle split CSS correctly,provide type support
 - 🦾 can use cache or hot update
 - 🌈 can be used in a variety of micro front-end/multi-module solutions
 - 😃 Easy access to service registry, fit for engineering scheme